FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 	*	Palette Context Menu (3 Dots on the right) - The menu of the Current Palette allows the user do the following:

-		*	Apply color Grading - Create a `Gradient Map Adjustment Layer` to color grade the image according to the Color Palette colors.
+		*	`Apply Color Grading` - Create a `Gradient Map Adjustment Layer` to color grade the image according to the Color Palette colors.
-		*	Shift Colors - Randomize each color swatch in the Color Pallete using a subtle shift of the color in RGB Space.
+		*	`Shift Colors` - Randomize each color swatch in the Color Pallete using a subtle shift of the color in RGB Space.
 User can use that to create a variation of the Color Palette (Thoush a subtle variation).
-		*	Add All to Swatches - Saves all colors from the Color Palette to Photoshop's Color Swatches.
+		*	`Add All to Swatches` - Saves all colors from the Color Palette to Photoshop's Color Swatches.
-		*	Black / White Protetcion - On / Off button which enables or disables the addition of Black & White at the edges of the Gradient Map during the Color Grading phase.
+		*	`Black / White Protetcion` - On / Off button which enables or disables the addition of Black & White at the edges of the Gradient Map during the Color Grading phase.
 This can assist keeping more natural Blacks / Whites in the target image.
-		*	Save as Preset - Save the Color Palette as a preset. the user will have a Text Box to choe the preset name.
+		*	`Save as Preset` - Save the Color Palette as a preset. the user will have a Text Box to choe the preset name.
+	*	Color Swatches Level - The user can interact with each color swatch by itself.
+The user may use Drag & Drop to reorder colors and even move colors beteen Color Palettes (Preset / Current).
+The The user can also `Right Click` it to open a Context Menu with the following options:
+		*	`Edit Color` - Opens an OS Native Color Picker Dialog Box fr the user to edit the color od the swatch.
+		*	`Shift Color` - Adds a random sublte shift to the color.
+		*	`Add to Swatches` - Adds the color to Photoshop's Color Swatches.
+		*	`Duplicate Color` - Duplicates the color within the current Color Palette.
+Useful in cases the user wants to add his own color within the palette.
+		*	`Delete Color` - Removes the color form the Color Palette.
  *	Preset (Color Palettes) Section
+ 	In this section the user can do everything he can do with the `Current Pallete` with the additional options of duplicating the preset and renaming it.
+This is useful in cases the user want to create numerous varitions of a color palette or Mix & Match between different color palettes.
+Of course the user can also suer the Drag & Drop feature for each color swatch within a color palette or between color palettes.

+There is also the lower section which has the `Settings Menu`, `About Menu` (Verison of the Plug In) and `Product Page` link.

+As can be seen we tried to make the UI fully interactive.
+Each element can be aletered and played with in order to drive creativity and freedom of choice.
+Just play with it, there are endless options to extract and interact with color palettes.

 ### Tips & Tricks